bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 I have no experience using those flags in CI, so take my words with a grain of salt.

 Strictly speaking aligning should provide more stable performance, but only when the underlying code is the same.
-But if two benchmarked functions are different, compiler may generate different layout for each one of them and changing alignment requirements will be additional degree of freedom
+If two benchmarked functions are different, compiler may generate different layout for each one of them and changing alignment requirements will create additional degree of freedom.
+Therefore, I would not use aligning flags by default, but only to double check when aligning is suspected to be the cause of performance swings.

 ## What to do with this kind of issue?

 Unfortunately, I don't have a simple answer for that.
 Even the languages considered system-level are providing rudimentary means of control of this behavior, if any.
-And if they would it wouldn't change a thing.
+And if they would it wouldn't change much.
 The optimization target, in this case, is not a platform (eg. x86), but the microarchitecture (eg. Alder Lake), which is too much of a hassle for most of the software I believe.

 ## Is the problem limited to x86?